Justin Dean: Los Angeles Dodgers

 Dean signed a minor league contract with the Los Angeles Dodgers on December 15, 2024.
 He was invited to major league spring training and was assigned to the Triple-A Oklahoma City Comets to start the 2025 season, where he played in 90 games and slashed .289/.378/.395 with six home runs, 33 RBI, and 27 stolen bases.
 On August 8, he was selected to the 40-man roster and promoted to the major leagues for the first time.
 Dean made his MLB debut that night as a defensive replacement against the Toronto Blue Jays.
 He played in 18 games for the Dodgers and was used exclusively as a late-game defensive replacement and pinch runner, recording only two at-bats (a strikeout and a groundout).
 Dean was later included on the Dodgers postseason roster, appearing in 13 games as a defensive replacement as the Dodgers reached the 2025 World Series and won the series in seven games.
 He scored one run as a pinch runner in the Division Series but did not have a plate appearance in the postseason.
 Dean was outrighted to the minors by the Dodgers on November 6 and removed from the 40-man roster.

-San Francisco Giants
+Chicago Cubs

 On November 6, 2025, Dean was claimed off waivers by the San Francisco Giants.
+He was designated for assignment on January 6, 2026, following the signing of Tyler Mahle.
+On January 13, Dean was claimed off waivers by the Chicago Cubs.
+He was optioned to the Triple-A Iowa Cubs to begin the regular season.